-- Include the same outcomes for these sections: this means including all main outcomes (primary outcomes, adverse events and prespecified secondary outcomes). - Include the same comparisons: those that are clinically most important specified at the protocol stage, not on the basis of the results. - Incorporate the findings of the GRADE assessment. - Be 100% consistent with wording across all these sections.
+- Include the same outcomes for these sections: this means including all main outcomes (critical outcomes, adverse events and pre-specified important outcomes). - Include the same comparisons: those that are clinically most important specified at the protocol stage, not on the basis of the results. - Incorporate the findings of the GRADE assessment. - Be 100% consistent with wording across all these sections.